The Black Tent: Plot

 Captain Holland, having been tended by Mabrouka, recovers.
-He learns that Mabrouka is the sheik's daughter and is betrothed to Sheik Faris (Michael Craig) from another tribe.
+He learns that Mabrouka is the sheik's daughter and is betrothed to Sheik Faris from another tribe.
 When a German reconnaissance vehicle arrives at the camp, Captain Holland hides in the Roman ruins at Leptis Magna.
 The senior German officer then finds Holland's service revolver in a tent.
-The chief persuades the Germans that he slit the Captain's throat and kept the revolver as a souvenir.
+The chief persuades the Germans that he slit the captain's throat and kept the revolver as a souvenir.

-Mabrouka and Captain Holland become romantically involved to the obvious annoyance of Sheik Faris.
-He colludes with the Germans who return to the ruins where Holland and Sheik Yussef kill them and Faris.
-The romance between Captain Holland and Mabrouka deepens and they marry.
+Mabrouka and Captain Holland become romantically involved, to the obvious annoyance of Sheik Faris.
+He colludes with the Germans, who return to the ruins.
+Holland and Sheik Yussef kill them and Faris.
+The romance between Captain Holland and Mabrouka deepens, and they marry.

 Learning of the British victory at El Alamein, Captain Holland seeks to return to the British lines but finds that his wife is pregnant.
 A group led by the Sheik and Captain Holland travel toward the British lines but come across a column of retreating Italian vehicles.
-Captain Holland sustains a fatal injury rescuing the Sheik.
+Captain Holland sustains a fatal injury rescuing the sheik.

-The film returns to the present day with the Sheik discussing the story with Sir Charles and his daughter.
+The film returns to the present day, with the sheik discussing the story with Sir Charles and his daughter.
 Sir Charles asks for a missing page from the diary and this is given.
 It confirms that Captain Holland is the father to the Arab boy.
 This means the boy should have inherited the estate in England rather than Sir Charles.
-Sir Charles sits in the desert and discusses this with his nephew but the boy decides to remain with the tribe and he burns the incriminating page.
+Sir Charles discusses this with his nephew, but the boy decides to remain with the tribe, and he burns the page.